Tuatara-VFX/TFlow/README.md

 <details>
   <summary><strong>VFX Graph</strong></summary>

-We provide simple VFX Graph examples in the **High Definition RP** and **Universal RP** packages are using default shader output nodes.
+We provide simple VFX Graph examples in the **High Definition RP** and **Universal RP** packages that are using default shader output nodes.
 To enable optical flow blending behaviors, you need to set **Uv Mode** as **Flipbook Motion Blend** and provide the computed motion vector map.
 You can set the **The Motion Vector Scale** manually or get its value using the texture just like in the examples.

   ![](img/vfx_graph.png)